coolshare/ReactReduxPattern/README.md

    See code details at <a target=_blank href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a>;

 - <b>Pub/sub Pattern</b><br>
-   **Problem**: In some case, you want to handle a dispatching in a variety of places/components instead of reducers, specially when the dispatching may not impact just state.
+   vProblem</b>: In some case, you want to handle a dispatching in a variety of places/components instead of reducers, specially when the dispatching may not impact just state.
 But Redux never upates variables like LastAction when Redux can not find a reducer.
 So you can not even identify that a dispatching is sent to whom in a subscriber (listener) since the action is never saved anywhere. of action. <br/><br/>
-   **Solution**: I add a middleware to collect the action before all the listeners are invoked and then use the collected action in the listeners.
+   <b>Solution</b>: I add a middleware to collect the action before all the listeners are invoked and then use the collected action in the listeners.
 In this way, you can handle a dispatched action anywhere out side reducer.

 /**** here are some commonly used ones***/